 - ½ cup low FODMAP mayonnaise (I use Hellmann’s)

 - 2 tablespoons Dijon mustard

 - 1 tablespoon apple cider vinegar

-- Toasted low FODMAP bread or large lettuce leaves
+- Toasted low FODMAP bread (I like Schär Deli Style Sourdough Bread – a certified low FODMAP option) or large lettuce leaves

 - Place diced chicken, grapes, walnuts, and celery in a large bowl.
 Toss to mix and set aside.